 We intend to publicly express our concerns in the near future as, in our view, the information upon which the press release will be based is sufficiently reliable to indicate a matter warranting immediate attention.
 We also believe that the wider public should be alerted to the potential implications of the above-mentioned allegations.
-The press release will indicate that we have been in contact with the Commission to clarify the issue in question.
+The press release will indicate that we have been in contact with your Excellency's Government to clarify the issue in question.